Kantega-AI-team/AI/docs/notebook_overview.md

 Shiny is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.

-In our notebook example, we use shiny apps to create an interactive visualization where users can explore historical earth quakes.
+Relevant application areas

+- Can be used as a part of exploratory data analysis to understand the data at hand, and as a medium to communicate data findings with business level stakeholders.

 ![Shiny Apps](/docs/images/rshiny_logo.png =250x)
 ![Shiny Screenshots](/docs/images/shiny_example.png =250x)

+In our notebook example, we use shiny apps to create an interactive visualization where users can explore historical earth quakes.

 [**Notebook - Shiny Apps**](/notebooks/shiny/shiny_example.r)